harryd337/protonvpn-linux-split-tunneling/README.md

 Automated bash scripts for implementing split tunneling with ProtonVPN on Linux.
 This solution allows you to exclude specific IP addresses or network ranges from going through the VPN tunnel, routing them directly through your regular internet connection instead.

+Split tunneling is a feature built-in to ProtonVPN on all other platforms, but unfortunately Proton have not prioritised implementing it for Linux, so this is my attempt to provide a workaround.

 ## 🚀 Features

 - **Automatic Detection**: Monitors ProtonVPN connection status and applies exclusions automatically